HarunBuyuktepe/eyes-of-the-tiger-desktop/README.md

 npm run build
 ```
 ## To release desktop app
-do not forget use these at the end of development
+do not forget before using these command at the end of development
 ```
 vue add electron-builder
 npm run electron:serve